CocevDmitrii/Demania/README.md

 | To port console app "Gnu Go" from range of simple code presented by copyright owner th_g $:

 1)Yielding the mouse PC 'll straighten broken objects.
 2)Feeling the paradox according to jerkling non-truely also unconsciously mouse algorithm 'll stop debug
-3)Achieving Corkcrew effect 'll be bonus accordance to highlihted.
+3)Achieving Corkcrew effect 'll be bonus accordance to highlighted.

 Example of the program: